How to Install an Egress Window in Your Basement

 In this article, we’ll show you how to cut through a concrete block wall and install an egress basement window.
 If you have solid concrete walls, the process is similar, except we recommend you hire a professional for the wall cutting (more on this later).

-The egress basement windows we installed (two 2947 Pella ProLine casement windows for $325) are substantially larger than the minimum requirement because we wanted to bring strong natural light into this basement.
+The egress basement windows we installed (two 2947 Pella ProLine casement windows) are substantially larger than the minimum requirement because we wanted to bring strong natural light into this basement.
 But you don’t have to add ones this large.
 An egress basement window must have a clear opening of at least 5.7 sq. ft.—large enough to allow a firefighter, with equipment, to enter the home through the window.
 In addition, the window must be at least 20 in. wide and 24 in. high (while still meeting the 5.7-sq.-ft. requirement).
 Finally, the bottom of the opening can be no more than 44 in. from the floor.
 See “Egress Window Choices” at the end of this article for more details.

 Prepare for a big project